-Just to differentiate the concepts that collectively represent breathing let's chat about these three terms.
-Ventilation refers to the gross (like in a general sense, not disgusting or distasteful) movement of air as the body breathes in and out.
-Oxygenation refers to the movement of oxygen from the air outside of the body, through the respiratory and circulatory systems, and to the capillaries where it can be picked up by tissues for us.
+Just to differentiate the concepts that collectively represent breathing let's chat about these three terms 12.
+Ventilation refers to the gross of air as the body breathes in and out.
+Oxygenation refers to the movement of oxygen from the air outside of the body, through the respiratory and circulatory systems, and to the capillaries where it can be picked up by tissues for use.
 And lastly is respiration, which has two specific flavors.
-Pulmonary respiration refers to the exchange of carbon dioxide and oxygen in the alveoli of the lungs; cellular respiration refers to that same gas exchange at the tissues.
+Pulmonary respiration refers to the exchange of carbon dioxide and oxygen in the alveoli of the lungs; cellular respiration refers to a comparable gas exchange at the tissues.
 If it helps, here are a few images to represent all of that: